AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DITIGAL IMAGE COLLECTION

 HOLY ROSARY MISSION - RED CLOUD INDIAN SCHOOL DIGITAL IMAGE COLLECTION

-Selected online images from the Holy Rosary Mission-Red Cloud Indian
+Selected images of Native Americans and Catholic Church leaders from the Holy Rosary Mission-Red Cloud Indian School Records.

 KANOTI, GEORGE A., COLLECTION, 1966-1969, 1986, 0.3 foot.